michaelbrusegard/Informatics-Project-1/README.md

 It creates the site-folder in the target-folder of the corresponding module, where if you open target/site/jacoco/index.html you will get the code coverage report.

+Alternatively, you will also find the code coverage report for the whole project in the target folder of the aggregate module if you ran the tests with clean install.

 ## Contents

 - ./workoutplanner - [source code](./workoutplanner)